Gillo Dorfles: Biography

 In 2010, for his 100th birthday celebrations, L'avanguardia tradita took place at the Royal Palace of Milan.
 Another exhibition was held in 2012 at the Triennale di Milano, organized by Dorfles himself, entitled Dorfles.
 Kitsch – oggi il kitsch.

 At 103, Dorfles published a new book (Poesie, Campanotto Editore, 2013), containing previously unpublished poems written from 1941 to 1952.
 In 2013 he was among the artists who designed the Tibetan pavilion at the 55th Venice Biennale.

-Gillo Dorfles died in Milan on 2 March 2018, six weeks before his 108th birthday.
+Gillo Dorfles died in Milan on 2 March 2018, at age 107, one month before becoming 108.